amirkdv/codex/README.md

 ## Why Codex?

-I built Codex for a very specific, personal, use case: journaling.
+I built Codex for a very specific personal use case: journaling.
 Here's how it happened.

 I write a lot of text.
 It could be drafts, todos, thoughts, ideas,